-Software license revenue decreased 7% from \$8.0 million in 2021 to \$7.4 million in 2022.
-As a percentage of total revenue, software license revenue decreased from 47% in 2021 to 46% in 2022.
-The \$0.6 million decrease in software license revenue was due primarily to a \$0.8 million decrease in perpetual licenses sales, which was partially offset by a \$0.2 million increase in subscription-based license sales.
-For the years ended December 31, 2022 and 2021, we generated a de minimis amount of revenue from SaaS contracts.
+Software license revenue increased 30% from \$7.4 million in 2022 to \$9.5 million in 2023.
+As a percentage of total revenue, software license revenue increased from 46% in 2022 to 52% in 2023.
+The \$2.1 million increase in software license revenue was due primarily to an increase of \$1.5 million in perpetual licenses sales and \$0.7 million in subscription-based license sales.
+For the years ended December 31, 2023 and 2022, we generated a de minimis amount of revenue from SaaS contracts.
+With the introduction of AwareID, we have incorporated SaaS offerings into our product line-up.
+While we did not recognize material revenues from our SaaS offerings during 2023 or 2022, we expect SaaS to become a significant product offering moving forward.